How Marijuana Legalization Affects Alcohol Consumption

 About 69.5 percent of U.S. adults aged 18 and older reported past-year alcohol use in 2019.

-Furthermore, the CDC estimates about one in 6 adults, or 37 million U.S. adults, binge-drink alcohol on a weekly basis.
+Furthermore, the CDC estimates that about one in 6 adults, or 37 million U.S. adults, binge-drink alcohol weekly.
 That is, drinking heavy amounts of alcohol within a single sitting.

 What’s The Link Between Marijuana Use And Alcohol Use?